Welcome to the Website

 • The Reflective Judgment Model's theoretical framework

-• The Reflective Judgment Interview (RJI), the initial measure of Reflective Judgment
+• The Reflective Judgment Interview (RJI)

 • A discussion of educational implications and areas for further research